tripoloski1337/tripoloski1337.github.io/_posts/2020-04-12-hackthebox-Traverxec.markdown

 # Cracking htpasswd

-as you can see , there is htpasswd inside /var/nostromo/conf/ and some HOMEDIRS configuration , lets see what inside htpasswd
+there is htpasswd inside /var/nostromo/conf/ and some HOMEDIRS configuration , let's see what inside htpasswd

 	david:$1$e7NfNpNi$A6nCwOTqrNR2oDuIKirRZ/